pylint-dev/astroid/tests/testdata/python3/data/parent_of_homonym/doc/README.md

-This submodule should have the same name as a module in the root of the project directory that is _NOT_ a python module.
+This submodule should have the same name as a directory in the root of the project directory that is _NOT_ a python module.
 For this reason, it's currently called "doc".